SysKitTeam/docs-spdockit/installation/uninstallation-guide.md

 title: Unistallation Guide
 author: Tomislav Sirovec
 date: 17/5/2017
+description: This article explains how to uninstall SPDocKit.
 ---
 We are sorry to hear you are leaving the Acceleratio family, but here are the steps how to uninstall the __SPDocKit__.